scribejava/scribejava/README.md

 ### So, while Scribe is going to be "a library that makes OAuth request signing dead simple.", SubScribe is going to be "a library that makes OAuth requests to any OAuth Provider dead simple."

-### For the moment SubScribe additionally supports Odnoklassniki, Mail.ru,  LinkedIn2.0, Google2.0..
+### For the moment SubScribe additionally supports Odnoklassniki, Mail.ru, LinkedIn2.0, Google2.0, GitHub etc...
-For the full list check the [examples folder](https://github.com/hhru/subscribe/tree/master/src/test/java/org/scribe/examples)
+For the full list check the [examples folder](https://github.com/hhru/subscribe/tree/master/apis/src/main/java/ru/hh/oauth/subscribe/apis)

 # Pull it from Maven!